Skip to Content

 A guardian is typically a family member, friend, or fiduciary appointed by the court.
 A protected person can be a minor without a parental guardian or an adult who can no longer make safe and sound decisions about his or her own person or property.
 Additionally, a person who is prone to fraud or undue external influence may be placed under guardianship for protection.

-The Extent of a Guardian's Authority in Virginia
+What is The Extent of a Guardian's Authority in Virginia?

 Appointment of a guardian can materially limit the rights and privileges of the protected individual in areas such as: